ProTechEx/vgpu-proxmox/README.md

 ./NVIDIA-Linux-x86_64-450.156-vgpu-kvm.run -x
 ```

-Enter the extracted folder
+Go inside the extracted folder
 ```bash
 cd NVIDIA-Linux-x86_64-450.156-vgpu-kvm/
 ```

-Its time to apply the driver patch to allow the installation on your proxmox host
+To be able to install the driver on your proxmox host, apply the driver patch
 ```bash
 patch -p0 < ~/vgpu-5.15/450_5.15.patch
 ```